nvecoven/INFO0948-2/README.md

 ## This repository contains all the files and informations needed for the projects of the robotic's course.

-You can make sure that Coppelia is setup correctly by following the instructions in the Setup Folder.
+You can make sure that CoppeliaSim is setup correctly by following the instructions in the Setup Folder.
 Once done, read the instructions regarding the project in the Projects folder and proceed to test the appropriate Robot in the given scene.
 Good luck.